SuP3RM/project7/README.md

 2. Clone this repo with git or download and extract via zip
 3. Open terminal and change directory (cd) into project root file
 4. Run npm install
-5. Run npm start
+5. Run npm start (or 'yarn start' if installed)
-6. Open browser to localhost:3000
+6. Open browser to localhost:3000 (incognito mode works best)
 7. Enjoy! :D

 Udacity Project Summary